Plum Harvest Guide

 When to contact Not Far From The Tree to schedule a pick:

-We’ll need 3-5 days notice to organize a pick so contact us when the fruit is almost ripe at email@example.com or 647-769-7425.
-A good time to call is when most plums on the tree have just lost their greenish hue (unless you have a green variety) and yield to pressure when gently squeezed.
+We’ll need some advance notice to schedule your pick, so please submit a fruit pick request 3-5 days before your fruit is ready.
+A good time to do this is when most plums on the tree have just lost their greenish hue (unless you have a green variety) and yield to pressure when gently squeezed.

 You’ll know they’re ready to harvest when…

 When the skin has changed colour, the flesh is soft, and the fruit pulls easily from the branch with just a light tug.
 Many varieties will have a ‘bloom’ of white powdery substance on ripe plums.
 This powdery stuff is a harmless fungus that needs a specific sugar content to survive and is only present in ripe fruit.
 Plums will ripen off the tree so they can be harvested when a little underripe.